-Somehow, despite your best efforts, the holiday season beat you again: it’s the eleventh hour, and and you’ve got people you haven’t yet bought gifts.
+Somehow, despite your best efforts, the holiday season beat you again.
+It’s the eleventh hour, and and you’ve got people you haven’t yet bought gifts.
 It doesn’t matter how it happened.
 The panicking and self-scolding can wait until later.
-Right now, what you need is a plan that will get those gifts taken care of so you can get back to all the other stuff on your list.
+Right now, what you need is some last minute Christmas shopping tips that will get those gifts taken care of so you can get back to all the other stuff on your list.

 Stores sold out?